seanredmond/Akrophonobolos/README.md

 Athenian state.
 Loans were made at simple interest, most commonly at the rate of 1 _drakhmḗ_ per 5 _tálanta_ per day.

-Akrophonobolos provides functions for working with loans.
+Akrophonobolos provides functions for working with loans like this.
 To start, you can calculate a more useful version of the rate.
 Given an amount of principal, a number of days, and an amount of interest to be returned, you get back the amount of simple interest to be added for one day:

     >>> obol.interest_rate("5t", 1, "1d")
     Fraction(1, 30000)

-That is, the simple interest rate is 1/30,000th of the principal per day.
+That is, the interest is 1/30,000th of the principal per day.

 For any loan, the amount of interest is simply the principal times the rate times the term of the loan.
 If we borrowed 25 _tálanta_ for a